Meet the New Zealand Team

 Peter is married with three children and lives in East Auckland.
 His career in the building industry includes Managing Director of a design and build company for 20 years specializing in residential construction and land sub-divisions in South Auckland.
 More recently he has operated as a property developer and investor.
 Peter’s interests include family, church, fishing and golf.
 His involvement with not for profit organisations spans 25 years including overseas development work within the Majority World.
 “I am delighted to be part of such strategic work.
 With around 150,000 new believers coming to faith each day in the developing world, the need for leaders trained in understanding God’s Word, and ways, has never been greater.
 Leadev-Langham focuses on developing humble servant leaders in these desperately needy young churches.”

-Jessica PalmerJessica is an Associate Professor and Deputy Dean of the Faculty of Law at Otago University, where she teaches and researches in contract, equity and commercial law.
+Jessica PalmerJessica is a Professor and Dean of the Faculty of Law at Otago University, where she teaches and researches in contract, equity and commercial law.
 A graduate of Auckland and Cambridge Universities, she is a contributing author of two leading texts in New Zealand on equity and civil remedies.
 She had been involved in governance of not-for-profit organisations for several years, and co-leads the TSCF Law Students’ Christian Fellowship on campus at Otago.
 Jessica is married to Nick and they have four children.

 Tim initially studied law at Cambridge University in the 1970s.
 Most of his career has involved working with smaller, rapidly growing companies with regard to their ongoing need for capital.
 In recent years he's worked in such emerging markets as Kazakhstan and the West Bank of Palestine completing a range of venture capital and private equity related assignments.
 Tim is married with four adult children and three grandchildren and takes part in competitive masters rowing events.